aantron/markup.ml/README.md

 ## License

-Markup.ml is distributed under the [BSD license][license].
+Markup.ml is distributed under the [MIT license][license].
 The Markup.ml source distribution includes a copy of the HTML5 entity list, which is distributed under the [W3C document license][w3c-license].